Letheward/JavaStrict/README.md

 - Don't use `function*`, `yield`, `yield*`
 - Don't use `with`
 - Don't use exceptions (`try`, `catch`, `throw`, `finally`), **except** for dealing with API
+- Don't use multiple line IIFE (Immediately Invoked Function Expression), if you want to hide a long function or do recursion, just create a scope
-- Only do closure where it helped, not to show off your FP knowledge
+- Avoid closure as possible, only use it where it helped
+- **DO NOT** use closure to emulate private methods
 - Use object as namespace to group functions (when necessary)

 ## Examples